Emily Buddle

 Faculty of Arts, Business, Law and Economics

-Emily has a Bachelor of Agricultural Sciences with Honours from the University of Adelaide, a Graduate Certificate in Internet Communications from Curtin University and a PhD from the University of Adelaide with a thesis titled "Australian Meat Consumers' Understandings of Farm Animal Welfare".
+Emily's academic journey is a testament to her unwavering thirst for knowledge.
+Her Bachelor of Agricultural Sciences with Honours from the University of Adelaide serves as a foundation for her research endeavours.
+Completing a Graduate Certificate in Internet Communications from Curtin University has equipped her with the skills to explore how agriculture is represented within the ever-evolving digital landscape.
+Her interest in what people think about food and fibre production was further cultivated in her PhD from the University of Adelaide, completing a thesis titled "Australian Meat Consumers' Understandings of Farm Animal Welfare" in 2019.

 -